MicrosoftDocs/cpp-docs/docs/vcpkg.md

 ### Install a library on your local machine

 After you get the name of a library by using **vcpkg search**, you use **vcpkg install** to download the library and compile it. vcpkg uses the library's portfile in the ports directory.
-If no triplet is specified, vcpkg will install and compile for x86-windows.
+If no triplet is specified, vcpkg will install and compile for the default triplet for the target platform: x86-windows, x64-linux.cmake, or x64-osx.cmake.

+For Linux libraries, vcpkg depends on gcc being installed on the local machine.
+On MacOS, vcpkg uses Clang.

 If the portfile specifies dependencies, vcpkg downloads and installs those also.
 After downloading, vcpkg builds the library by using whatever build system the library uses.
-CMake and MSBuild projects (on Windows) are preferred, but MAKE is supported along with any other build system.
+CMake and (on Windows) MSBuild projects are preferred, but MAKE is supported along with any other build system.
 If vcpkg cannot find the specified build system on the local machine, it downloads and installs it.

 ```cmd
 > vcpkg install boost:x86-windows